kedro-org/kedro/docs/source/notebooks_and_ipython/add_kedro_to_a_notebook.md

 ```

 ## Where next?
 At this point in the notebook, we've introduced Kedro data management (using the Data Catalog) and configuration loader.
-TO DO -- ADD SOME REASONING FOR WHY KEDRO ENCOURAGES THIS AND LINK TO BEST PRACTICES.
 You have now "Kedro-ised" the notebook code to make it more reusable in future.
 However, you can go further if your ultimate goal is to migrate code out of the notebook and use it in a full-blown Kedro project.

 ## Refactor your code into functions
-Code in a Kedro project runs in one or more pipelines, where a pipeline is a series of nodes, which wrap discrete functions.
+Code in a Kedro project runs in one or more pipelines, where a pipeline is a series of "nodes", which wrap discrete functions.
 If your ultimate goal is to create a Kedro project and use it to run your notebook code, you'll need to take the code that processes the data, and the code that calls the data science model, and make it into one or more nodes.

 One option is to simply put everything into a single function.
 Let's try this.